LispCookbook/cl-cookbook/getting-started.md

 that helps on setting that up.

+### On Windows

+All implementations above can be installed on Windows.

+[Portacle](https://shinmera.github.io/portacle/) is multiplatform and works on Windows.

+You can also try:

+* [ρEmacs](https://rho-emacs.sourceforge.io/), a preconfigured distribution of GNU Emacs specificalyl for Microsoft Windows.
+It ships with many CL implementations: CCL, SBCL, CLISP, ABCL and ECL, and also has components for other programming languages (Python, Racket, Java, C++…).
+* [Corman Lisp](https://github.com/sharplispers/cormanlisp), for Windows XP, Windows 2000, Windows ME or Windows NT.
+It is fully integrated with the Win32 API, and all the Windows API functions are readily available from Lisp.

 ## Start a REPL

 Just launch the implementation executable on the command line to enter